Kristinita/SashaSublime/README.md

 ## Preferences

-Also you can make that all your settings were as at me.
+Also, you can make that all your settings were as at me.
 Copy into your file`Preferences` → `Settings - User` these lines from my file `Preferences` → `Preferences.sublime-settings`:

 	"always_show_minimap_viewport": true,
 	"auto_find_in_selection": false,